-This EA and the EAs associated with the approval of the May 2009 and January 2012 alternate disposal requests address the environmental impact of disposing of soil and various debris containing source, byproduct, and SNM constituents at the USEI facility.
-However, this EA will also address the cumulative impacts on the USEI facility and surrounding environment resulting from the receipt of the waste material described in the May 2009 request, the January 2012 request, and the waste material referred to in the May 2013 request.
+This EA and the EAs associated with the approval of License Amendments 58, 60, and 63 address the environmental impact of the alternate disposal of soil and various debris containing source, byproduct, and SNM constituents at the USEI facility.
+This EA will also address the cumulative impacts on the USEI facility and surrounding environment resulting from the receipt of the waste material described in requests associated with License Amendments 58, 60, and 63, and the waste material referred to in the latest request.

-2. Need for the Proposed Actions
+2. Need for the Proposed Action

-The WEC HDP is a decommissioning and environmental restoration project that will generate, among other types of waste, approximately 22,000 m3 (29,000 yd3) of LLRW in the form of soil and soil-like wastes containing low concentrations of source material, byproduct material, and SNM.
-There is also the potential that this LLRW will contain hazardous constituents, such as metals and volatile organics, that exceed the levels identified in 40 CFR Part 261 for classification as hazardous waste and will require treatment at USEI prior to disposal.
-The need for the proposed actions is the safe and permanent disposal of HDP LLRW.
+The WEC HDP is a decommissioning and environmental restoration project that will generate, among other types of waste, approximately 154,909 m3 (203,000 yd3) of LLRW (i.e., buried debris and contaminated soil, concrete and asphalt, metal tanks, ion exchange resin, filter media, and piping) containing source material, byproduct material, and SNM.
+There is also the potential that this LLRW will contain hazardous constituents, such as metals and volatile organics, that exceed the levels identified in 40 CFR Part 261.
+If the LLRW contains such hazardous constituents, and if the levels of such constituents exceed the 40 CFR Part 261 limits, then the LLRW is considered hazardous waste under RCRA and will require treatment at a RCRA facility, such as USEI, prior to disposal.
+The need for the proposed action is the safe and permanent disposal of HDP LLRW.

-3. The Proposed Actions
+3. The Proposed Action

-Under 10 CFR 20.2002, WEC proposes to dispose of about 22,000 m3 (29,000 yd3) of LLRW from the HDP that contains source material, byproduct material, and SNM.
+Under 10 CFR 20.2002, WEC proposes to dispose of an additional 87,100 m3 (114,000 yd3) of LLRW from the HDP that contains source material, byproduct material, and SNM.
 Disposal would occur at the USEI hazardous waste disposal facility near Grand View, Idaho.
 The facility occupies Section 19 (2.59 square kilometers or 640 acres) of Township 4 South and Range 2 East in Owyhee County Idaho.
-This disposal is in addition to the approximately 46,000 m3 (60,000 yd3) of LLRW that was previously approved for alternate disposal by Hematite License Amendments 58 and 60.
+This disposal is in addition to the approximately 68,000 m3 (89,000 yd3) of LLRW that was previously approved for alternate disposal by Hematite License Amendments 58, 60, and 63.
 The LLRW associated with this proposed action will be generated as part of WEC's continued decommissioning activities at Hematite.

 In addition to the alternate disposal action requested by WEC, the NRC has been requested to approve an exemption to USEI from the requirements of 10 CFR 30.3 and 10 CFR 70.3.
-This exemption, as requested in USEI's June 5, 2013 letter, is also considered in this EA.
+This exemption request is also considered in this EA and is a part of the proposed action.

 As noted in the May 2009 Record of Decision related to Operable Unit 1, Buried Waste, Impacted Soils, and Sediment, "in 2002, WEC and the Missouri Department of Natural Resources (MDNR) entered into a Letter Agreement, which, among other things, provided for MDNR oversight of certain studies and response actions in accordance with the National Oil and Hazardous Substances Pollution Contingency Plan (NCP) under the requirements of the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), 42 U.S.C. § 9601 et seq."
-The Letter Agreement was terminated and WEC entered into a Consent Decree which provides for MDNR oversight of those portions of the investigation and selection of the remedy for Operable Units at the site that are not preempted by the Atomic Energy Act of 1954, as amended.
-The Selected Remedy for Operable Unit 1 at the HDP is Alternative 4: Removal, Treatment of Volatile Organic Compound Waste, and Off-site Disposal of Low-Level Radioactive Waste and Non-Hazardous Treatment Residues (WEC, May 2009).
+The Letter Agreement was terminated and WEC entered into a Consent Decree on July 3, 2008, which provides for MDNR oversight of those portions of the investigation and selection of the remedy for Operable Units at the site that are not preempted by the Atomic Energy Act of 1954, as amended.
+The Selected Remedy for Operable Unit 1 at the HDP is Alternative 4: Removal, Treatment of Volatile Organic Compound Waste, and Offsite Disposal of Low-Level Radioactive Waste and Non-Hazardous Treatment Residues (WEC, May 2009).

-4. Alternatives to the Proposed Actions
+4. Alternatives to the Proposed Action